Bachelor of Science with Honours

 The BSc Hons Financial and Investment Management has been designed to meet the needs of the financial services sector.

-Building on year 1, at year 2 you will develop the ability to work effectively in teams.
-You will be involved in the analysis of more complex operational issues, and will continue to develop your IT skills in respect of online financial databases, for example Bloomberg and other software essential for employment in the finance and investment environment.
+Building on year 1, year 2 develops your ability to work effectively in teams.
+You will be involved in the analysis of more complex operational issues and will continue to develop your IT skills with respect to online financial databases, for example Bloomberg, and other software essential for employment in the finance and investment environment.

-After successful completion of year 2, you have the option to complete a placement year in a financial services environment.
+After successful completion of year 2, you have the option to complete a placement year in the financial services sector.
 In final year, modules build on core themes to give you an appreciation of the contemporary issues relevant to finance and investment management.

 Here is a guide to the subjects studied on this course.